12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### Which authentication mechanism allow user to connect using their company's credentials ?
+### Which authentication mechanism allows a user to connect to GitHub using their company's credentials ?

 <details><summary>show</summary>
 <p>